Vintage Music Video below*

 The end of the year always makes me think back on those moments that helped define me.
 The Daily Planet was, for many years, the biggest “moment” of my life.

 Marc was a skinny Polish-American Jew.
 I was a Euro-American mutt who’d decided he was Irish after playing a leprechaun in the high school musical.
-Our first rock group was clunky.
+We formed our first rock group at age 14, and boy was it clunky.
 If the chords to the song went, “Blum, blum, blum,” the bass player would go, “Boom, boom, boom,” and the drummer would go, “bang, bang, bang.”
 All skate.

 The band broke up.
 But Marc and I started writing songs.
 Our favorite was a McCartney-esque paean to the day we wrote it, Thursday.
 There was a stage-dad a few blocks away who was desperate to turn his thirteen-year-old into a rock star.
 So we sold him our cast-off tunes for date money.
 But we refused to sell “Thursday Song.”